novakov-alexey/novakov-alexey.github.io/content/flink-model-formats/index.md

 {{ resize_image(path="flink-model-formats/images/job-graph-inference-part.png", width=800, height=800, op="fit_width") }}
 <p align="center">Figure 5.
 Bottom part of the Flink job graph with focus on inference</p>

 Above Flink job graph shows quite a lot tasks.
-The reason for that is feature extraction done with Flink ML distributes every internal operation as a task.
-This is quite useful when we deal with a lot data, so that we process it at scale.
+This is because the feature extraction is done with Flink ML which schedules every internal operation as a task.
-The running 6 tasks are in the red  shape.
-They are responsible for model inference.
+This is quite useful when we deal with a lot data, so that we can process it very fast.
+The are 6 tasks running highlighted in the red shape.
-All other 21 tasks on top are Flink ML tasks responsible for training of feature extraction operators.
-These tasks transition to finished state quite fast, as encoders gets trained within 10 seconds based on the training data set of 10k rows we used.
+They are responsible for the model inference.
+All other 21 tasks on top are Flink ML tasks are scheduled for training of the feature extraction operators.
+These tasks transition to `finished` state quite fast, as encoders gets trained within 10 seconds based on the training data set of 10k rows we used.

-The entire code of the Flink job with ONNX format model is published in Git repository:
+The entire code of the Flink job using ONNX format model is published in Git repository:
 [flink-onnx](https://github.com/novakov-alexey/flink-onnx)

 # Summary